djalbat/the-occam-user-manual/introduction.md

 Admittedly of late there has been some progress in the direction of coupling artificial intelligence models with formal inference systems and the results have been promising.
 For its part Occam only has a bearing on the right hand side of this coupling, so to speak.
 It is much more flexible and extensible than a tool where the inference rules are hard-coded, however.
-Moreover, on the left hand side, so to speak, the output of any large language model or similar system can serve as input for Occam.
+Moreover, on the left hand side, so to speak, the output of any large language model or similar model can serve as input for Occam.

 Thus the panacea of using computers as tools for symbolic reasoning, be that devising algorithms or protocols; mathematics or logic; or whatever, is almost upon us.
 And it is worth pointing out that this panacea has been anticipated for around seventy five years now.
 There is no doubt that artificial intelligence is on the verge of bringing of all this about, but without tools such as Occam the output of these systems will always be clouded in doubt.
 So there is nothing to fear from artificial intelliegence, at least in this realm of human endeavour.

 I hope and expect Occam to become a potential tool for anyone working in any field of symbolic reasoning in the coming years.
 It will enable them to leverage artificial intelligence to aid their own enquiries but never, at least for the foreseeable future, is it going replace them.